r-tanner-f/eleos-form-cli/README.md

 To install, clone the repo and run `npm install` in the repo directory.
 You can now run with `node path/to/repo/eleos-form-cli.js ...arguments`.

-Additionally, you can run `npm link` in the repo directory and add it to npm's bin.
+Additionally, you can run `npm link` in the repo directory.
 This allows you to run `eleos-form-cli ...arguments` from any terminal (cmd, cygwin, bash, etc) provided your PATH includes npm's bin.

-(On Windows, you may need to add this path.
-It's typically at `%UserProfile%\AppData\Roaming\npm`)
+On Windows, you may need to add npm's bin to your PATH environment variable.
+It's typically at `%UserProfile%\AppData\Roaming\npm`.

 ## Use